COP4710 Database Systems (Fall 2021)

 The course is lecture-based with two examinations (midterm and final).
 There are individual assignments and a group-level programming project.
 In order to encourage attending classes and participating dicussions, there will be several in-class quizzes for students.

 - Lectures and Class Participation: We strongly encourage (and appreciate!) students to attend classes, because effective lectures rely on students' participation to raise questions and contribute in discussions.
 Although we probably will have a large class, we will strive to maintain interactive class discussions if possible.
 We will provide lecture notes before class, which will be posted on the Schedule page.

 - Questions: We encourage students discussing their questions and problems first with their group peers and classmates.
 This way, you can get immediate help and also learn to communicate "professionally" with your peers.
 In any case for more thorough discussion, come to the office hours of TA's and the instructor's.
 Any announcement will be posted on the Announcement page.
 Make sure to check it frequently enough to stay informed.

 - Assignment: There will be a few written assignments spaced out over the course of the semester.
 All the assignments should be done individually by the students.
-Assignments should be submitted before the class begins on the due dates.
+Assignments should be submitted on or before the the due dates/times.